carlcassar/carlcassar/resources/markdown/Goodbye Forge, Hello Ploi.md

 updated_at: 2021-05-06 12:15:20
 deleted_at:
 ---
-This is a test of this weird thing that is happening with my articles.
-Why on earth is this weird thing happening?

 When it first launched, Laravel Forge was the easiest and cheapest way to deploy a Laravel application onto a custom server.
 Recently, after repeatedly being presented with upgrade banners for new features, I decided to investigate the alternatives before committing to a higher fee.
 Happily, I stumbled upon [Ploi](https://ploi.io/register?referrer=Q0CPw1eA85vsBxHgTf0G).

 At first I was skeptical that anyone could compete with the Laravel Core team who manage the established and stable product that is Laravel Forge, but over a few short hours I was increasingly convinced that Ploi was not only a suitable  alternative, but hands down the better offering.
 Here's what finally changed my mind, made me switch all my sites and end my Forge subscription.